10 Dec Are Canadian waterways subject to public rights?

 By Laura Bowman

-Projects that could interfere with navigation, such as bridges and dredging, have historically been required to prepare an environmental assessment under the.
+Projects that could interfere with navigation, such as bridges and dredging, have historically been required to prepare an environmental assessment under the Canadian Environmental Assessment Act.
 The role of the NWPA as a “trigger” for environmental assessments has made it a significant piece of environmental legislation for many years.

 The NWPA was amended in February with the Budget Implementation Act, 2009 and a Ministerial Order released in May 2009.
 As a result of these changes, “minor works” projects and projects in “minor waters” no longer need environmental assessments or approvals.